 Check all Ferries to Croatian Islands – maps and detailed info about timetables and island’s ports.

-This list of Islands starts from North towards the South of Adriatic:
+This list of Islands starts from North, from Kvarner, towards the South of Adriatic:

-Krk Island: Island of Krk is one of the islands in Kvarner archipelago, in the north part of Adriatic sea.
-KRK is the largest island of the Adriatic Sea covering the area of 409 sq km (38 km lenght, width up to 20 km).
-It has population of about 16 thousand people…
+- Krk Island: the Island of Krk is one of the islands in Kvarner archipelago, in the north part of Adriatic sea.
+KRK is the largest island in the Adriatic Sea covering the area of 409 sq km (38 km length, width up to 20 km).
+It has a population of about 16 thousand people…

-Losinj: Island of Losinj is an island at the very west of Kvarner Gulf.
-It is one of the smaller island in the archipelago, divided from larger, Cres, by a small passage, connected by bridge.
-Losinj cover area of about 75 km2, 30 km in length, where about 8 thousands people permanently lives…
+- Losinj: the Island of Losinj is an island at the very west of Kvarner Gulf.
+It is one of the smaller island in the archipelago, divided from larger, Cres, by a small passage, connected by a bridge.
+Losinj cover area of about 75 km2, 30 km in length, where about 8 thousand people permanently live…

-Rab Island: Rab is one of the island of the Kvarner Bay archipelago in the north of the Croatian Adriatic Sea.
-In addition to the ancient town of the same name, there are seven other idyllic places scattered over the island ..
+- Rab Island: Rab is one of the islands of the Kvarner Bay archipelago in the north of the Croatian Adriatic Sea.
+In addition to the ancient town of the same name, there are seven other idyllic places scattered over the island.

-Pag Island: Pag is the island of the North Dalmatian group with surface of 284,5 km2.
-Larger settlements on the island Pag are: Pag, Novalja, Stara Novalja, Lun and Caska…
+- Pag Island: Pag is the island of the North Dalmatian group with a surface of 284,5 km2.
+Larger settlements on the island Pag are Pag, Novalja, Stara Novalja, Lun and Caska…

 - Olib: Olib is an island in Zadar archipelago, located just a bit eastern of Silba Island.
-The island iteslf is a very low and flat, with highest peaks Kalac – only 72 meters and Poljina, 34 m hight ..
+The island itself is a very low and flat, with highest peaks Kalac – only 72 meters and Poljina.

-- Molat: Molat is an island in north Dalmatia, covered with maquis and pine forests and is the ideal destination for hermits and those seeking hiking treks among a Mediterranean vegetation…
+- Molat: Molat is an island in north Dalmatia, covered with maquis and pine forests and is the ideal destination for hermits and those seeking hiking treks among Mediterranean vegetation…

-- Dugi Otok: Dugi Otok is well known for it’s nature park Telascica, natural extension of Kornati islands – it is a very long bay about 10km, and it’s width stretches from very narrow one (about 160 m ) to almost 2 km…
+- Dugi Otok: Dugi Otok is well known for its nature park Telascica, a natural extension of Kornati islands – it is a very long bay about 10km, and it’s width stretches from very narrow one (about 160 m ) to almost 2 km…

-- Pasman – is another island in lovely Zadar Archipelago, separated from the mainland by the Pasman channel, located south of Zadar towards Biograd Na Moru..
+- Pasman: Another island in lovely Zadar Archipelago, separated from the mainland by the Pasman channel, located south of Zadar towards Biograd Na Moru.

 - Kornati Islands: Kornati Islands is a group of about 130 islands, islets and reefs sprinkled in the deep blue sea of the Adriatic covering an area of about 64 sq km.
 The Kornati archipelago is in Dalmatia, a coastal region of Croatia just across the cities of Zadar and Sibenik…

-- Silba: Silba is another small island in the Adriatic Sea, located in the near vicinity of Kvarner Gulf, just south west of Island of Losinj, in the middle of waters between islands of Premuda and Olib.
-Administratively, it belongs to Zadar Archipelago, and covers area of about 15 sq kilometers…
+- Silba: Silba is another small island in the Adriatic Sea, located in the near vicinity of Kvarner Gulf, just south-west of Island of Losinj, in the middle of waters between islands of Premuda and Olib.
+Administratively, it belongs to Zadar Archipelago and covers area of about 15 sq kilometres…

-The Šibenik Archipelago: The Adriatic aquatorium in vicinity of Šibenik consist of an archipelago of about 250 islands stretching along the coast over the area of about 160 square kilometers.
-Although this is a pretty large number of islands, only six of them are permanently populated with total of just about 7.5 thousands people:
+The Šibenik Archipelago: The Adriatic aquatorium in a vicinity of Šibenik consists of an archipelago of about 250 islands stretching along the coast over the area of about 160 square kilometres.
+Although this is a pretty large number of islands, only six of them are permanently populated with a total of just about 7.5 thousands people:

 - Hvar Island: Hvar is the Dalmatian island located between Korcula Island and Island of Brac.
-It is well kown in Croatia for it’s pleasant, very specific climate with a lot of sunshine, very few rainy days and almost no snow at all…
+It is well known in Croatia for it’s pleasant, very specific climate with a lot of sunshine, very few rainy days and almost no snow at all…

-Island Lastovo: Lastovo is the Adriatic island located in the very centre of Adriatic sea.
-It has rich underwater life as well as lot of wooden covered areas.
-Lastovo is famous for it’s fishing resources – bluefish, lobsters, John Dory etc..
-The island spreads over 50 square kilometres…
+- Island Lastovo: Lastovo is the Adriatic island located in the very centre of Adriatic sea.
+It has a rich underwater life as well a lot of wooded covered areas.
+Lastovo is famous for its fishing resources – bluefish, lobsters, John Dory etc..
+The island spread over 50 square kilometres…

-Mljet Island: The Island of MLJET is situated couple of hours boat ride east from Island of Korcula towards Dubrovnik.
-A national park MLJET includes a western part of this green and tranquil island of the Adriatic Coast…
+- Mljet Island: The Island of Mljet is situated a couple of hours boat ride east from Island of Korcula towards Dubrovnik.
+A National park Mljet includes a western part of this green and tranquil island of the Adriatic Coast…

-Peljesac Peninsula – Peljesac is connected to the Croatian mainland with small strip of land, so Peljesac is almost an island itself.
+- Peljesac Peninsula – Peljesac is connected to the Croatian mainland with a small strip of land, so Peljesac is almost an island itself.